Webster's Unabridged Dictionary - Letter E - Page 45

 Equilibrium (n.)
 A balancing of the mind between motives or reasons, with consequent indecision and doubt.

 Equimomental (a.)
+(Mech.)
 Having equal moments of inertia.

 Equimultiple (a.)
 Multiplied by the same number or quantity.

 Equimultiple (n.)
+(Math.)
 One of the products arising from the multiplication of two or more quantities by the same number or quantity.
 Thus, seven times 2, or 14, and seven times 4, or 28, are equimultiples of 2 and 4.

 Equinal (a.)
 See Equine.
+"An equinal shape." -- Heywood.

 Equine (a.)
 Of, pertaining to, or resembling, a horse.